I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-A lot of mystery surrounds Percy Topliss (his name is often spelled with one 's') who was described by The Independent as “a debonair charmer who challenged the class system.”
+Mystery surrounds the life of Percy Topliss (his name is sometimes spelled with a single 's') who was described by The Independent as “a debonair charmer who challenged the class system.”
 However, writer Paul Kelbie goes on to point out that “others see him as little more than a common criminal, confidence trickster and, ultimately, a murderer.”

 Writing for The Daily Record Reg McKay tells how, still a schoolboy, Topliss stole a bottle of laudanum (a mixture of opium and alcohol then available legally) took it “to school and doped his whole class.
 ‘You’ll end up on the gallows,’ his headmaster warned.
 He wasn’t far from wrong.”